Kapal (film)

-Kapal is an upcoming Indian Bengali-language drama film starring Raja Sarkar, Sukanya Dutta, and Kanchana Moitra.
+Kapal is a 2025 Indian Bengali drama film directed by Suvendu Ghosh.
+Produced by Ghosh himself under the banner of Suvendu Ghosh Films, the film stars Raja Sarkar, Sukanya Dutta, and Kanchana Moitra in the lead roles.
+It was released in the theatres on 19 September 2025.

 Synopsis

 The film tells the story of Kanai Majhi, a poor villager who drives a Toto for a living.
 His life changes overnight when he wins a big lottery, bringing sudden fame and attention.
 As opportunists and politicians try to exploit him, Kanai struggles to protect his family and hold on to his simple values amid chaos and greed.